rsfutch77/everdell_ai/software_descriptions/data-visualization-description.md

 2. **No Interactive Exploration**: The charts are static and do not allow for interactive exploration
 3. **No Export Functionality**: There is no way to export the charts or data for further analysis
 4. **Limited Comparative Analysis**: There are limited tools for comparing different training runs
+5. **No Visualization of Forest Card Effects**: The current system doesn't provide specific visualizations for forest card interactions
+6. **Limited Visualization of AI Decision-Making Process**: The system doesn't show the AI's internal decision-making process, only the outcomes
+7. **No Visualization of Card Synergies**: The system doesn't provide specific visualizations for card synergies and interactions

 Potential future improvements include: